FEI38750/MTD/README.md

 ### Notes
 * Test run: For user who does not have the bulk RNA-seq raw data on hand could have a test run by command:
   <pre><code>bash [path/to/MTD]/MTD.sh -i [path/to/MTD]/test/Bulk_RNAseq/samplesheet.csv -o [path/to/MTD]/test/Bulk_RNAseq/output -h 9606 -t [threads]</code></pre>
+* Users who prefer using Magic-BLAST instead of HISAT2 for host reads mapping can add <code>-b blast</code> flag.
+For example:
+  <pre><code>bash ~/MTD/MTD.sh -i ~/raw_data/samplesheet.csv -o ~/MTD_output -h 9544 -t 20 -b blast</code></pre>

 ## Single-cell RNA-seq
 1. Put the count matrix of host genes in a folder named with the sample name.
-In this folder, 10x should be a matrix.mtx, a genes.tsv, and a barcodes.tsv; or a single .h5 file.
+In this folder, 10x should be a matrix.mtx, a genes.tsv, and a bar s.tsv; or a single .h5 file.
 Dropseq should be a .dge.txt file.
 &nbsp;&nbsp;<img src="https://github.com/FEI38750/MTD/blob/main/Img/input_folder_SC1.jpg" width=70%>
 2. Type the path of the host matrix folder and the corresponding fastq files into the columns of the samplesheet_SC.csv accordingly.
 For example:
 &nbsp;&nbsp;<img src="https://github.com/FEI38750/MTD/blob/main/Img/samplesheet_SC1.jpg">